bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: Rob Swain (@superdump)</div>

-Bevy's StandardMaterial now has a `alpha_mode` field, which can be set to `AlphaMode::Opaque`, `AlphaMode::Mask(f32)`, or `AlphaMode::Blend`.
+Bevy's StandardMaterial now has an `alpha_mode` field, which can be set to `AlphaMode::Opaque`, `AlphaMode::Mask(f32)`, or `AlphaMode::Blend`.
 This field is properly set when loading GLTF scenes.

 ![alpha blend modes](alpha_blend.png)